Joint Custody and Kinship Service

 - A copy of the separation/divorce agreement, custody agreement or court order which specifies that the student will have custody for 50% or more of the study period.
 An update from the student's lawyer is required if the agreement differs from the current living arrangements.
 If the student and former spouse did not legally update the custody/living arrangements, then a signed statement from the former spouse is required.
-If the student and spouse do not have a formal custody agreement, they must provide a copy of their informal agreement, signed by both the student and spouse, and an affidavit signed by both the student and the spouse confirming the custody arrangement.
+If the student and spouse do not have a formal custody agreement, the student must provide a description of their informal agreement, signed by the student, and an affidavit signed by both the student and the spouse confirming the custody arrangement.

 - A letter from the applicant detailing the joint residence agreement during the pre-study period and the study period.
 The amount of support received from the former spouse during the time the child (ren) reside with the applicant must also be listed in the statement.